-DFU restore Apple Silicon Macs with macvdmtool
+Perform DFU Restores on Apple Silicon Macs with macvdmtool

 What is macvdmtool?